trolldbois/pytan/_static/bin_doc/ask_manual_question.md

   ],
   "sensors_help": false
 }
-2014-12-08 14:57:16,305 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2014-12-08 15:31:48,206 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 14:57:21,323 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2014-12-08 15:31:53,223 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 14:57:26,340 INFO     question_progress: Results 33% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2014-12-08 15:31:58,238 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 14:57:31,356 INFO     question_progress: Results 50% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2014-12-08 15:32:03,254 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 14:57:36,375 INFO     question_progress: Results 50% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2014-12-08 15:32:08,273 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 14:57:41,395 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2014-12-08 15:32:13,289 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 14:57:46,412 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2014-12-08 15:32:18,308 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 14:57:51,429 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2014-12-08 15:32:23,327 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 14:57:56,447 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2014-12-08 15:32:28,342 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 14:58:01,465 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2014-12-08 15:32:33,360 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 14:58:06,483 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2014-12-08 15:32:38,376 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 14:58:11,501 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2014-12-08 15:32:43,394 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 14:58:16,519 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2014-12-08 15:32:48,411 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 14:58:21,536 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2014-12-08 15:32:53,429 INFO     question_progress: Results 50% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 14:58:26,553 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2014-12-08 15:32:58,442 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 14:58:31,570 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2014-12-08 15:33:03,461 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 14:58:36,585 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2014-12-08 15:33:08,476 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 14:58:41,601 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2014-12-08 15:33:13,492 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 14:58:46,618 INFO     question_progress: Results 100% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2014-12-08 15:33:18,510 INFO     question_progress: Results 100% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-++ Asked Question 'Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines' ID: 258 ++ Report file '/var/folders/dk/vjr1r_c53yx6k6gzp2bbt_c40000gn/T/out.csv' written with 34959 bytes
+++ Asked Question 'Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines' ID: 343 ++ Report file '/var/folders/dk/vjr1r_c53yx6k6gzp2bbt_c40000gn/T/out.csv' written with 34959 bytes
 ```